smguilia/overview-1/services_region.md

 {: tab-title="France"}
 {: tab-group="Europe"}
 {: class="comparison-tab-table"}
 {: summary="Use the buttons for the countries to change the context of the table.
 This table has row and column headers.
-The row headers identify the service.
-The column headers indentify where that service is located.
-To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}
+The row headers identify the service, the column headers identify where that service is located.
+To understand where a service is located in the table, navigate to the row, and find the location that you are interested in."}

 ### Asia Pacific
 {: #iaas-service-asia}

 The following infrastructure resources are available in Asia and the Pacific region.
 Match the resource row with the column representing the data center or multi-zone region.
-A check mark indicates the resource is available in that location.
+A check mark indicates that the resource is available in that location.
 The Sydney (MZR) and Tokyo (MZR) columns represent multi-zone regions where deployment is managed automatically across several data centers.

 | Service | Melbourne 01 | Sydney (MZR) | Sydney 01 | Sydney 04 | Sydney 05 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|